giansi/gravstrap-theme-skeleton/pages/01.home/home.md

 ---
 title: Home
+slug: welcome-to-gravstrap-theme
+taxonomy:
+    category: blog
+    tag: [sample, demo, grav]
 metadata:
     description: Gravstrap Theme helps you to start a new Grav CMS site with Bootstrap support and several ready to use modules.
 It is also perfect to extend to start a new Bootstrap custom theme, to fit your needs.
-slug: welcome-to-gravstrap-theme
+    author: Gian

+foo: bar
 ---

 [g-jumbotron name="jumbotron1" fullwidth="true" image="bg_home.jpg" render=false]